oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-structure-data-provider.md

 - `optionsFilter`, `exclude` and `include` rules allow to define constraints for entities and fields that provider returns
 - `fieldsFilterer` custom filter function
 - `filterPreset` name of preconfigured filter
+- `fieldsFilterWhitelist` and `fieldsFilterBlacklist` allows to define filter strategy for specific fields

 And the second the applicant, instance that has requested the provider.
 It allows to define life cycles of shared `EntityStructuresCollection` instance in registry (see [registry](../../../../UIBundle/Resources/doc/reference/client-side/registry.md) for details).